ecs-vlc/COMP6248/docs/index.md

 ### Assorted topic lectures

-These are bonus lectures/talks on topics that were requested by students last year that you can watch.
-We're going to have a longer session on NAS this year given by one of my PhD's student working in that space.
+These are bonus lectures/talks on topics that were requested by students in previous years that you can watch.
 If there are additional topics that you would like covered, then let us know.

 | Topic | Description | Handouts/slides | Video |